Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 A Collection Object Property is declared and instantiated at the beginning.

-The TextBox Class Module is defined, not instantiated, in Object Variable Ta.
+The TextBox Class Module is defined, not instantiated, in the Object Variable Ta.

 The TextBox Class Ta Object is instantiated within the Control Type Test condition.
 A new Ta Object instance is created for each TextBox on the Form.